...

 When you take work-life balance too literally…

-The job search is the FINAL phase, and there’s a lot of work to do first.
-Here’s how to get where you want to be.
+Your job search is the FINAL phase of your career change.
+There’s a lot of work to do first!
+So, here’s how to get where you want to be.

 1. Discover A More Fulfilling New Career Path